Sexually Transmitted Infections (STIs)

 The Limits of Condoms

 While condoms are effective in preventing the spread of some STIs, they are not perfect.
-Condoms are better at protecting against gonorrhea, chlamydia, HIV, and trichomoniasis.
-But they offer less protection against herpes, syphilis, and genital warts.
-These infections can spread through contact with skin lesions that are not covered by a condom.
-Finally, condoms offer virtually no protection against crabs and scabies.
+Condoms provide effective protection against gonorrhea, chlamydia, HIV, and trichomoniasis.
+However, their efficacy is comparatively lower in preventing herpes, syphilis, and genital warts, as these infections can be transmitted through skin lesions not covered by a condom.
+It’s important to note that condoms offer minimal to no protection against crabs and scabies.

 - Begin treatment right away.
 Take the full course of medicines, and follow your doctor’s advice.

-- Tell your local health department or all recent sexual partners and urge them to get medical checkups.
+- Inform your local health department and all recent sexual partners, encouraging them to undergo medical checkups.

 Having an STI during pregnancy can harm the baby.
-Gonorrhea and chlamydia both can cause health problems in the infant ranging from eye infections to pneumonia.
-Syphilis may cause miscarriage or stillbirth.
-HIV infection can pass to a baby during a vaginal birth.
+Both gonorrhea and chlamydia can lead to health issues in the infant, ranging from eye infections to pneumonia.
+Syphilis has the potential to result in miscarriage or stillbirth.
+Furthermore, HIV infection can be transmitted to a baby during a vaginal birth.

 If you are pregnant and you or your partner have had or may have an STI, inform your gynecologist.
 Your baby may be at risk.
-Tests for some STIs are offered routinely during prenatal care.
+Tests for some STIs are offered as a routine during prenatal care.
 It is best to treat the STI early to decrease the chances that your baby will get the infection.
 You and your partner both may have to be treated.

 Human immunodeficiency virus (HIV)